-A big thank you to Daniel Spiteri for taking the time and being involved.
+A big thank you to Andrew Mears from SwitchDin and Glenne Turner from the Hunter Angels for taking the time to be involved.

-The script was written by me, Adam Spencer & Andy Jones.
+The script was written by me, Adam Spencer.

 Music by Lee Rosevere, full attribution on our website welcometodayone.com

-This episode was produced by me, Adam Spencer and mixed by Andy Jones.
+This episode was produced by me, Adam Spencer and edited by Natalie Holland.